FundaGlobalSolutions/ansys-tutorials/index.md

 # 📚 Auto-Generated Sidebar Navigation (Coming Soon)

-This section will automatically list all folders inside:
+This section will dynamically list all folders inside:

 - `CFD/`
 - `FEA/`
 - `combined-analysis/`
 - `thermal-analysis/`

-It will help users quickly navigate every tutorial with **dynamic sidebar indexing**.

-*(Feature under development)*
+A fully automated navigation system will be added soon.

 ---